Working rights and visas

 Alternative working visa option

-- The Temporary Activity Visa (subclass 408) may be suitable if the primary purpose is to observe or participate in an Australian research project.
+- The Temporary Activity Visa (subclass 408) may be suitable if the primary purpose of the appointment is to observe or participate in an Australian research project.

 This visa is suitable for: